 Citrus Shrimp Ceviche

-This shrimp ceviche is Mexican-inspired with a California citrus flair.
+This shrimp ceviche is a Mexican-inspired recipe with a California citrus flair.
 It’s amped up with oranges and grapefruit, along with red onion, cucumber, jalapeno and cilantro for a bright, light and delicious shrimp ceviche recipe.

 In the spirit of spring and Cinco de Mayo, I’ve got a Mexican-inspired dish for you, but this one’s got a bit of California flair.

 With all the juicy, fresh citrus at the market, I just couldn’t pass on the opportunity to toss some oranges and grapefruit into a traditional shrimp ceviche.
 It’s a new spin on a classic.
 And I think you’re gonna love it.